ctrlaltdeleon/infinitygauntlet/journal/journal-2019.md

   - A class with no implementation, just prototyping.
   - They provide no variables, but specific functions to be expected in an implementing class.
 - Why use interfaces?
-  - Because it means that you know two pieces will fit together wherever it's needed.
+  - Because it means that you know 2 pieces will fit together wherever it's needed.
   - Don't have to worry about if a car or truck works on a road, because they both implement the interface of vehicle.
 - Design patterns are solutions to recurring problems.
 - Types of design patterns!